Guano: Bat guano

 Aerial view of Guano Point.
 Old tramway headhouse is at the end of dirt road (right).
 Second tramway tower is more clearly visible, on skyline to right.
 Bat Cave mine is 2500 ft below, across the canyon.

 In the U.S., bat guano was harvested from caves as early as the 1780s to manufacture gunpowder.
 During the American Civil War (1861-1865), the Union's blockade of the southern Confederate States of America forced the Confederacy to rely on guano mined from caves to produce saltpetre.
 One Confederate guano kiln in New Braunfels, Texas, had a daily output of 100 lb of saltpetre, produced from 2500 lb of guano from two area caves.

 From the 1930s, Bat Cave mine in Arizona was used for guano extraction, though it cost more to develop than it was worth.
 U.S. Guano Corporation bought the property in 1958 and invested $3.5 million to make it operational; actual guano deposits in the cave were 1% of predicted and the mine was abandoned in 1960.

 In Australia, the first documented claim on Naracoorte's Bat Cave guano deposits was in 1867.
 Guano mining in the country remained a localised and small industry.
 In modern times, bat guano is used in low levels in developed countries.
 It remains an important resource in developing countries, particularly in Asia.

+Bat guano is used in traditional Chinese medicine, where it is known as Faeces Vespertilionis (夜明砂 (yèmíngshā, Night-bright sand)).
+The guano is washed of its sediment and impurities then dried, and the resulting compound is prescribed for eye conditions, infantile malnutrition, scrofula, and malaria.
+With the outbreak of the COVID-19 pandemic, concerns were raised about this TCM practice considering the likely role of bats as hosts of a range of coronaviruses including the SARS-CoV-2 which causes COVID-19.
+China cracked down on the wildlife trade in response to the pandemic in 2020, and Chinese-languages media reports that a propriety medicine was delisted from the Pharmacopoeia of the People's Republic of China in the same year due to its use of Faeces Vespertilionis.